EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 Every three years there is a new update to the International Standard

-Latest one, C++20, still not fully implemented by an compiler.
+C++20 is only fully supported by MSVC (although GCC is nearly there).
 Major new features are ranges, coroutines, concepts, and modules

-C++23 is still in draft (N4950).
-Major features likely to include networking, string formatting, executors, and consolidation of new C++20 features
+Latest one, C++23 has been released.
+Major features include networking, string formatting, executors, and consolidation of new C++20 features